jf442/JCrewCT_CodeRepo/Weekly Progress Log.md

   - Value to the online customers not enough
   - Hard to determine right reward amount and logic for in store commentors

+### Week 11
+- Progress this week
+  - Researched and began implementation for APIs (Natural Language Processing/Sentiment Analysis API and Speech to Text API from Google)
+  - Created first iteration of front end
+  - Finalized scope of product for demo (focus on tops, specifically sweaters)
+  - Conducted more user validation in the form of a survey to understand how reviews affect purchasing decisions
+  - Completed Tech Talk and recieved feedback from peers and advisers on where to focus for Sprint 3
+ - Plan for next week
+  - Link front and back ends
+  - Complete user testing and validation with current version of product
+  - Craft final narrative for Sprint 3
+ - Risks
+  - Linking all the moving parts will take some time and testing to work out completely
+  - Building only for a small set of items, so we will have to consider how the product can scale